Meowuu7/GeneOH-Diffusion/README.md

 | ![](assets/taco-20231104_017-src.gif) | ![](assets/taco-20231104_017-res.gif) | ![](assets/taco-20231104_017-overlayed.gif) |

-Follow steps below to reproduce the above result.
+To reproduce the above result, follow the steps below:

 1. **Denoising**
    ```bash
    bash scripts/val_examples/predict_taco_rndseed_spatial_20231104_017.sh
    ```
-   Ten random seeds will be utilizd for prediction.
-The predicted results will be saved in the folder `./data/taco/result`.
+   Ten random seeds will be utilized for prediction, and the predicted results will be saved in the folder `./data/taco/result`.
 2. **Mesh reconstruction**
    ```bash
    bash scripts/val_examples/reconstruct_taco_20231104_017.sh
    ```
-   Results will be saved under the same folder with the above step.
+   Results will be saved in the same folder as mentioned in the previous step.
 3. **Extracting results and visualization**
    ```bash
    python visualize/vis_taco_example_20231104_017.py
    ```
-   Adjust camera pose in the viewer given the first frame.
-Then figures capturing all frames will be saved under the root folder of the project.
-Use your favorate tool to compose them together into a video.
+   Adjust the camera pose in the viewer based on the first frame.
+Figures of all frames will be captured and saved in the root folder of the project.
+Finally, use your preferred tool to compile these figures into a video.